flexa-markup-language/flexa-markup-language.github.io/README.md

-# <a name="top"></a>BPS - Basic Persistence System
+# <a name="top"></a>BML - Basic Markup Language

-BPS is a key-value data storing structure.
+BPS is a data serialization format.
 It allows to store data in several types, even array.

 ## <a name="menu"></a>Contents